 The moon's are also observable using a portable telescope which the Department can loan you.
 It is of a higher quality than what Galileo used.
 If you want to make observations of Jupiter's moons over a number of nights, it may be easier to just use the portable telescope.

 The precise experimental procedure is outlined below.
 Depending on your ambition, you can utilize Kepler's laws of planetary motion, or use the simple geometric trick, both described below.
-With the use of the CCD camera, the three earth diameter wide red spot, signifying the center of a great storm in the atmosphere of the planet, may become visible.
+With the use of the camera, the three earth diameter wide red spot, signifying the center of a great storm in the atmosphere of the planet, may become visible.
 If you can capture images of the storm regularly, then an attempt to measure the rate at which the storm moves around the planet could be attempted, though we would recommend this as a bonus rather than as the main focus of the project, due to the elusive nature of the target and the precise timing required.

 Each moon will orbit Jupiter in an ellipse, with Jupiter at one of the foci.
 The semi-major axis, which is the average of the maximum distance from Jupiter (apogee) and the closest approach (perigee), is related directly to the period of the moon's revolution about Jupiter.
 Measuring the period (P) in years and the distance in astronomical units (AU), the relation can be given most simply in mathematical terms as P = sqrt( AU^3 ).
 This is Kepler's first law.
 Attempt to estimate motion with time to estimate the period of the moon.
 (Since you will have only three months worth of data, this will be a difficult task, but possible.)
 Based on these estimated periods, try to reverse engineer the distances of each of the moons and determine which ones they are.
 Cross reference with the quick method below as a check.

 With photographs of Jupiter, one can use facts such as the width of Jupiter to measure the apparent distance form the planet to the moon.
 For example, you could say that since an observed moon in the photo is measured as having a distance from the planet greater than the maximum possible for Io and Europa, it must be either Callisto or Ganymede.
 This method is highly unreliable because you are only seeing the moons edge on, and moons that may seem close to the planet are actually pretty far away.
 However, it may be convenient and helpful for verification of the moons.
 If you make observations over an extended time, you may see the moons' maximal sepration from Jupiter, or be able to measure the time it takes to make a quarter orbit.